-Finally, we have introduced a continuous reference system by defining the ESNM on a larger cylinder for rational values of $m = p / q$.
-Although this formulation does not preserve the original dynamics, it isolates the role of discontinuity by restoring continuity while keeping the same functional form.
-In this continuous system, the unusual fragmentation disappears entirely.
-The phase space exhibits well-organized island chains with smooth boundaries and regular internal structure.
-This comparison demonstrates that fragmentation is not an intrinsic consequence of nontwist dynamics but arises specifically from the discontinuity introduced by noninteger $m$ in the original formulation.
+Finally, we introduced a continuous reference system by defining the ESNM on a larger cylinder for rational values of $m = p/q$.
+Although this formulation does not preserve the original dynamics, it isolates the role of the discontinuity on the cylinder by restoring continuity on the enlarged cylinder while keeping the same functional form.
+In this continuous system, the fragmentation disappears entirely and the phase space recovers the conventional organization of smooth area-preserving maps, with regular island chains bounded by smooth invariant curves.
+This comparison demonstrates that the observed fragmentation is a direct consequence of the discontinuity on the cylinder.

 The simulations presented in this paper were performed using the \textit{pynamicalsys} package~\cite{pynamicalsys}, a Python toolkit for the analysis of dynamical systems.